Water supply and sanitation in Vietnam: Policy implementation and monitoring

 The "equitization" was completed in 2010, but – unlike the central government intended – the provincial governments used water utilities to engage in lucrative real estate deals.
 Provincial and local governments are reluctant to raise tariffs in line with government policies, and the sanitation surcharge is often insufficient to recover even operating costs, leaving local governments with the burden to subsidize the operating costs of wastewater companies.
-Tariffs were thus barely increased and the level of cost recovery remains low, especially for wastewater.
+Tariffs were thus barely increased and the level of cost recovery remains lowest, especially for wastewater.
 The Asian Development Bank concluded in 2010:

 "(the) government's intention to privatize water companies through the gradual process of equitization has not yet had the impact that may have been intended.
 Private ownership of a share of the system assets was not backed up by clearly defined and verifiable performance indicators (...)
 The process to date has been characterized by a loss of management control, with no (short-term) benefit to either consumers or (potentially, in the long term) to the condition of the system's assets.
 Instead, the equitization of water and wastewater companies is providing these companies with a Business License and a de facto authorization to grow outside their areas of core competence, posing a major threat to service delivery, due to a lack of proper regulation and control."

 There is no meaningful monitoring system for the sector goals.
 The sector goals concerning access to drinking water and sanitation are not defined in terms of the definition of the UN's Joint Monitoring Programme for Water Supply and Sanitation, which is considered too loose, but in terms of a more narrow definition of access.
 There is a large number of performance criteria, but there are no baseline data and no methodology for monitoring.
 There may even be a disincentive for provinces to improve their monitoring systems, since it is in their interest to show that their access figures are low and that they are in need of more central funds.

 In rural areas decision-making often remains top-down, with little or no meaningful participation by users.
 For example, in some provinces in Central Vietnam piped water supply with meters is provided at high costs, while users continue to use water that comes in hose pipes from nearby sources, because it is cheaper and is considered of better quality.
 The Asian Development Bank concludes:

 Local capacity for operation and maintenance (...) is lacking.
 Capacity building and monitoring and evaluation (...) have proven inadequate so far.
 Commune People's Committees are supposed to guide the establishment of management boards for water supply and sanitation but members (...) lack the skills needed to carry out their tasks (...) households are either reluctant or unable to pay for water supply (...) after schemes have been built, people either do not use them at all or use them sparingly, supplementing them with water from unimproved sources, resulting in an unintended overcapacity of schemes themselves.